Windover Archeological Site: Discovery

-The site was discovered in 1982 when work began on building a road across the pond in a new housing development, Windover Farms.
-A backhoe operator noticed several skulls in the bucket of his machine.
-The sheriff and medical examiner determined that the burials were not recent.
-The local forensic expert originally believed he was examining modern Caucasian remains.
+The site was discovered in 1982 when work began on removing the muck in a pond in a new housing development, Windover Farms.
+A backhoe operator, Steven Vanderjagt, noticed several skulls in the bucket of his backhoe.
+He notified his supervisor, who notified the project manager for the development, who notified the owners and the sheriff.
+The medical examiner determined that the burials were prehistoric.

 The developers, Jack Eckerd and Jim Swann, halted construction at the pond and called in archaeologists.
-Radiocarbon dating on two bones excavated from the pond by the backhoe, paid for by the developers, yielded dates of 7,210 years and 7,320 years Before Present, establishing the importance of the find.
+Radiocarbon dating on two bones excavated from the pond by the backhoe, paid for by the developers, yielded dates of 7,210 BP and 7,320 BP, establishing the importance of the find.
 The developers changed their overall plans in order to preserve the pond and donated $60,000 worth of pumping equipment to drain the pond for excavation.

-The state approved funding to excavate the pond in 1984.
+Excavation

+The Florida legislature appropriated funding for research at the pond for 1984, 1985, 1986 and 1987.
+Funding was also provided by the National Geographic Society, IBM, and the Jessie Ball duPont Fund.
+Excavation of the pond was conducted in 1984, 1985, and 1986, beginning in mid-August each year and continuing into December or January.
+One area of the pond was excavated in the 1984 season.
+Two additional areas were excavated in the 1985 season, and another two in the 1986 season.
 The work was carried out under the direction of Glen Doran and David Dickel of Florida State University.
 The buried bones were 6 ft or deeper beneath the surface of the peat at the bottom of the pond, under 3 to 10 ft of water.
 Researchers used a network of 160 wells around the pond to lower the water table enough to permit excavation of the peat.
 The workers used shovels and hand tools to remove the peat until the level of the burials was reached.
 One of the lead archaeologists compared excavating the peat to trying to dig chocolate mousse under water.
 Only half of the pond was excavated, with the remainder left undisturbed for future investigation.